Does Your Seattle Apartment Complex Have Great Amenities?

 - Smart home features like Ring and Nest

-You may not even realize that some of the updated amenities are available in new apartment communities, and you may find it helpful to tour a variety of apartment communities to gauge whether your chosen residence is one that offers everything you want.
+You may not even realize that some of the updated amenities are available in some apartment communities, and you may find it helpful to tour a variety of communities to gauge whether your chosen residence is one that offers everything you want.

 You might try touring a few condos, too.
-Townhome and condo communities often have extra amenities that are designed to make you feel like you’re living in a single-family home.
+Townhomes and condos often have extra amenities that are designed to make you feel like you’re living in a single-family home.
 According to Inman: